 Alexandra Rivas, M.P.H.

-Luna is a loyal employee with five years of experience who works diligently for pets and treats.
-She’s always around to listen to another team member’s story or diffuse stress, although, she spends many work hours sleeping in her office bed … so you have to catch her when she’s awake.
+Our loyal office dogs work diligently for pets and treats.
+They’re always around to listen to another team member’s story or diffuse stress, although they spend many work hours sleeping.
 All in a day’s work!